onap/policy-parent/docs/development/devtools/acm-participants-smoke.rst

 2.3.5 Kubernetes and http participants
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The participants can be started from the clamp repository by executing the following maven command from the appropriate directories.
-The participants will be started and get registered to the Control Loop runtime.
+The participants will be started and get registered to the Automation composition runtime.

 Navigate to the directory "participant/participant-impl/participant-impl-kubernetes/" and start kubernetes participant.